 The non-AP STA advertised an Advanced GCR field set to 1 in the Extended Capabilities element in the (Re)Association Request most recently received by the AP.

-For each group addressed stream requested by a mesh STA, the peer mesh STA shall immediately initiate a Block Ack negotiation if both the mesh STAs advertised a Mesh Advanced GCR field set to 1 in their Extended Capabilities element in their most recently received mesh Beacon.
+For each group addressed stream requested by a mesh STA, the peer mesh STA shall immediately initiate a Block Ack negotiation if both the mesh STAs advertised a Mesh (#3006)GCR field set to 1 in their Extended Capabilities element in their most recently received mesh Beacon.

 If all the above conditions are true the AP or mesh STA shall immediately initiate a Block Ack negotiation by sending an ADDBA Request frame to the STA that originated the GCR request.
-The Block Ack Policy field in the Block Ack Parameter field within the ADDBA frames shall not be set to 0 (for delayed Block Ack).
-The A-MSDU Supported subfield within the ADDBA frames shall be set to 1 (A-MSDU permitted).
+The Block Ack Policy subfield in the Block Ack Parameter Set field within the ADDBA frames shall not be set to 0 (for delayed Block Ack).
+The TID subfield in the Block Ack Parameter Set field within the ADDBA frames shall be set to zero.(#3092) The A-MSDU Supported subfield within the ADDBA frames shall be set to 1 (A-MSDU permitted).
 The Starting Sequence Number field within the ADDBA Request frames shall be greater than (modulo 4096) the last sequence number of the last group address frame transmitted before the ADDBA Request.
 STAs shall maintain this Block Agreement for the duration of their GCR agreement, irrespective of whether the GCR Block Ack is the current retransmission policy or not.
 While the retransmission policy of the GCR group address stream is DMS, the STA receiving GCR frames shall suspend its Block Ack processing for the group addressed stream.

 NOTEHaving a Block Ack agreement with all members of a GCR group address allows the AP or mesh STA to change the GCR retransmission policy dynamically.